cascaderainfall/webloglol/weblog/how-to-anonymous-google-account.md

 5. if it says phone number required, fully exit out and close Vanadium from the task switcher
 6. change VPN / Tor server and repeat

 Do note that using Tor is likely to get your account flagged and Google to ask for phone verification.
-See [Anonymous SIM verification](#anonymous-sim-verification).
+See [Anonymous Phone Verification](#anonymous-phone-verification).

 </br>